All resources

 BigQuery ML Remote Models

-BigQuery ML allows customers to create remote models targeting Vertex AI, Cloud AI APIs (e.g., Vision, NLP, Translate), or prediction endpoints.
-Pricing includes charges for BigQuery processing and additional costs for remote endpoints, such as text generation, translation, or image annotation.
+BigQuery ML enables customers to create remote models using Vertex AI, Cloud AI APIs (Vision, NLP, Translate), or custom prediction endpoints.
+It integrates with Google Cloud resources for remote training and predictions.
+Pricing includes BigQuery processing costs and additional charges for services like text generation, translation, or image annotation.

 For supervised tuning with Vertex AI LLMs, costs include BigQuery data processing, but GPU/TPU usage is billed separately.
 Use billing labels like billing_service = ‘bigquery_ml’ to track these charges across services.